FStarLang/PoP-in-FStar/book/pulse/pulse_ghost.rst

    :end-before: //use_incr_erased$

-The library also contains ``Pulse.Lib.Pervasives.call_ghost`` that is a higher-order combinator to erased the result of a ghost call.
+The library also contains ``Pulse.Lib.Pervasives.call_ghost`` that is a higher-order combinator to erase the result of a ghost call.

 .. literalinclude:: ../code/pulse/PulseTutorial.Ghost.fst
    :language: pulse